 Colts add Ohio State DB Malik Hooker in 1st round

-Hooker joins a secondary that already has two young safeties - T.J.
-Green, a second-round pick last year, and Clayton Geathers, a fourth-round pick in 2015.
-Veteran Darius Butler also was expected to move from cornerback to safety this season.
+Hooker joins crowded secondary that already includes two young safeties - T.J.
+Green, a second-round pick last year, and Clayton Geathers, a fourth-round pick in 2015 - and veteran Darius Butler, who is expected to move from nickel package cornerback to full-time safety.

-Hooker is the highest draft pick by the Colts since Andrew Luck went No. 1 in 2012.
-He is the highest defensive player drafted by the Colts since Dwight Freeney in 2002.
+Hooker is the highest draft pick by the Colts since Andrew Luck went No. 1 in 2012 and is the highest defensive player selected by the Colts since Dwight Freeney went at No. 11 in 2002.

-Indy has six more draft picks to make over the two days.
+Ballard has six more picks to make Friday and Saturday.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL .